getsentry/examples/README.md

 ASP.NET MVC 5 with Entity Framework 6 targeting .NET Framework 4.6.2
 This sample demonstrates the package that integrates with EF6 to send the queries as breadcrumbs.

+### AspNetOwinWebApi

+ASP.NET Web API 2 (OWIN)
+Integration of an OWIN app with a middleware and a ExceptionHandler.
+Reads data from the request into the event.